elvismartis/Guide-To-DOCK/README.md

-# A Practical Guide To Molecular Docking
+# A Practical Guide To Molecular Docking  (Backup repo)
 *by Elvis A. F.  Martis*

 Welcome to the official repository for **A Practical Guide To Molecular Docking** by Elvis A. F. Martis.
 This book is a comprehensive guide designed to equip students, researchers, and professionals with the knowledge and tools needed to master molecular docking techniques and their real-world applications in drug discovery.
 The objective of this textbook is to serve as a handy "user manual" that can explain key steps and points to keep in mind while performing molecular docking.